cateee/lkddb/lkddb/DESIGN.md

-#!/bin/vi
-#: DESIGN : Documentation of internal data structure and flow
+# DESIGN : Documentation of internal data structure and flow

-#
-#  Copyright (c) 2010-2011  Giacomo A. Catenazzi <cate@cateee.net>
-#  This is free software, see GNU General Public License v2 (or later) for details
-#  or distributable with any GNU Documentation Public License
+We have few tasks to do, depending on the program which call lkddb library:

+- `lkddb.TASK_BUILD`: generate data of one tree (one version of one project)
+- `lkddb.TASK_TABLE`: read the data
+- `lkddb.TASK_CONSOLIDATE`: merge multiple data (versions, trees)

 The idea of data flow:

 '[storage ->] tree -> browser -> scanner [-> subscanner] -> table'

-'storage': it contains multiple versioned tree data

-'tree': Every project has a 'tree'.
-Tree as own version.
-	as a main container.
+'storage': It aggregate data of multiple trees: different projects and different
+    versions

+'tree': This is the main entity.
+One tree for one project (e.g. Linux kernel) and
+    for one version.

 'browser': selects the different file types, handling them differently
-	thus we open a file only once
+	thus we open a file only once.
+	E.g. we have one for C files (`*.c` and `*.h`), one for building files (`Makefile` and `Kbuild`), and one for configuration files (`Kconfig`) .
 	Because of this, we do parsing in two stages: one reading the files and the second stage we do the rest of the job (but this time we could use info from other files (e.g. *.h)